 Photopolymer ADA signs are a one piece integral sign, thus, standing up to vandalism better than the rest.
 Nothing is absolutely vandal-proof and almost any sign can get damaged or destroyed.
 But, your vandals have to work very very hard with photopolymer fabricated signs to do so.
 The signs will remain on the wall and intact… keeping your wayfinding ADA compliant.

 To create tactile elements, the Photopolymer resin is exposed to UV light using a high relocation film negative.
 This combination allows for very detailed raised graphics and elements.

-Custom ADA Braille Compliant Signs
+ADA Signs, customized and Braille Compliant

 The term “ADA Signs” has come into everyday use in the architectural, construction, and signage industries with the advent of the Americans With Disabilities Act, or ADA.
 The Americans with Disabilities Act regulates accessibility and includes requirements for signage conveniently located and easy to read visually and through tactile touch.